Editorial Policy

 Advertising Independence

-Ads do not determine what we write or how we explain IQ scores.
-Advertising helps support the free test and educational guides, but the editorial goal remains to provide useful, responsible information.
-Learn more about the site on our About page.
+Ads help support the free test and educational guides, but the editorial goal remains to provide useful, responsible information regardless of which ads happen to appear alongside it.
+Learn more about the site on our About page or review our Privacy Policy for details on how advertising data is handled.

 Think you can score higher?
 Take the free IQ test